ERM-Systems/ERM/documentation/setup.md

 - `MONGO_URL` — MongoDB connection string (e.g. `mongodb://localhost:27017/erm`)
 - `ENVIRONMENT` — `PRODUCTION` or `DEVELOPMENT`
 - `PRODUCTION_BOT_TOKEN` — Bot token for the production environment
 - `DEVELOPMENT_BOT_TOKEN` — Bot token for the development environment
+- `CUSTOM_GUILD_ID` must stay 0 in order to be used in other servers.
+If set to a specific server the bot cannot operate in other servers.

 ### Optional — Bot Features